PKopel/curl-gen-web/README.md

 # curl-gen-server

+Webb app for curl scripts generation using [curl-gen](https://github.com/PKopel/curl-gen) library.
+Haskell code is compiled to webassembly using [astorius](https://github.com/tweag/asterius).

+## Try it

-## Execute
+## Running locally

+* Run `make start` to build and start the server
-* Run `stack exec -- curl-gen-server-exe` to see "We're inside the application!"
+* Run `make docker` to build docker image of the server
-* With `stack exec -- curl-gen-server-exe --verbose` you will see the same message, with more logging.

-## Run tests

-`stack test`